Moustachauve/cookie-editor/README.md

 ## Feature Suggestions or Bug Reports
 To submit a feature suggestion or file a bug report, please [create a new issue here](https://github.com/Moustachauve/cookie-editor/issues).

+## How to build

+1. Run npm install to make sure you have all the required packages installed.
+2. Run the command `grunt`
+3. All the files are in the `dist` directory created